-SWACO partnered with Audubon, Ohio to assist in the construction of the new Grange Insurance Audubon Center (GIAC) located on the Whittier Penninsula.
-The GIAC opened August 28, 2009 and serves as destination nature center for urban populations, local residents and visitors to Central Ohio.
-It is a real-world demonstration of the benefits of sustainable, minimalist architecture and construction, resource conservation, energy efficiency, and land reclamation.
-Not to mention, it serves as a beautiful urban oasis for birds and other wildlife.
+SWACO partnered with Audubon, Ohio to assist in the construction of the Grange Insurance Audubon Center (GIAC) located on the Whittier Penninsula.
+The GIAC opened August 28, 2009 and serves as destination nature center for urban populations, local residents and, visitors to Central Ohio.
+It is a real-world demonstration of the benefits of sustainable design and construction, minimalist architecture, resource conservation, energy efficiency, and land reclamation.
+Not to mention, it serves as a beautiful urban oasis for birds, wildlife, and humans!

 "Trashformation" is SWACO's exhibit at COSI.
-Four, giant kiosks illuatrate how material is broken down to be recycled while computer screens display lifecycles of recycled commodities and show consumer products that are made by recycling them.
+Four, giant kiosks illuatrate how common recyclable materials are broken down for recycling.
+Computer screens display lifecycles of recycled commodities and show consumer products that are made by recycling them.

 Your classroom can be a GreenSpot!
 Students have a unique role to play in making our community a greener place and their commitment can be acknowledged through the GreenSpot program.
 It’s easy.
 Go to www.columbusgreenspot.org, click the Join tab, register as a community group and submit your commitments through the online application.

 Just let us know what three things you will do within the next year to protect our air, soil or water.
 Once approved, your classroom will receive a GreenSpot decal in recognition of your substantial contribution to our community.
 If you are looking for ideas check out GreenSpot Kids at: http://greenkids.columbus.gov/ for lesson plans, tools, and information about incorporating sustainability into your curriculum!